CommunityToolkit/WindowsCommunityToolkit/docs/controls/Carousel.md

 # Carousel XAML Control

 The `Carousel` control provides a new control, inherited from the `ItemsControl`, representing a nice and smooth carousel.
-This control let you specify a lot of properties for a flexible layouting.
+This control lets you specify a lot of properties for a flexible layouting.
 The `Carousel` control works fine with mouse, touch, mouse and keyboard as well.

 ![Carousel Overview](../resources/images/Controls-Carousel-Overview.gif "Carousel")